Mercy for Animals: 2014–2016: Campaigns; new initiatives; and expansion to Brazil, Mexico, India, and Asia

-2017–present
+2017–2019

 After the 2016 investigations, MFA worked with members of Mexico's congress to introduce federal legislation that would end the worst slaughter methods shown in the undercover video.
 The bill passed through two committees and the representative branch of Mexico's congress, with nearly unanimous support.
 As of October 2018, the bill was waiting on a senate vote.

+In 2016, the then Executive VP Nick Cooney was accused of harassment and bullying as part of #MeToo; he left the organization the following year.
+MFA publicized several actions in response to the accusations.

 MFA has conducted multiple exposés inside factory farms in Brazil.